etmendz/game-console-2048/README.md

 * For linux-x64 (ex.
 WSL+Debian): publish-nativeaot-linux-x64.sh
 * For linux-arm64 (ex.
 Raspberry Pi OS): publish-nativeaot-linux-arm64.sh

-These can be used as basis/pattern for creating publish profiles that target other RIDs not listed above.
+These can be used as basis/pattern for creating publish scripts that target other RIDs not listed above.

 Although the GameConsole2048 and GameLibrary2048 projects are native AOT compatible/ready, publishing to a native AOT build is not required.